 Modernize your IT solutions and move to the cloud

-Data stored on-premises is not only vulnerable to software attacks but also physical threats such as natural disasters or someone willfully destroying the hardware.
-Moreover, public clouds such as AWS (where Druva stores data) guarantee 99.99% uptime and have internationally recognized third-party audits and security certifications such as Cyber Essentials.
+Data stored on-premises is not only vulnerable to software attacks, but also physical threats, such as natural disasters or someone willfully destroying the hardware.
+Moreover, public clouds such as AWS and Azure (both options where Druva can store data) guarantee 99.99% uptime and have internationally recognized third-party audits and security certifications such as Cyber Essentials.
 Your data is much more secure in the cloud than on-premises.

 Educate employees about cyber attack vectors and how to avoid them

 Several cyber attacks start with employees becoming victims of phishing.
 In fact, a recent survey by the Government of the UK revealed that 83% of breaches start as phishing attacks².
-Training employees about the different kinds of cyber attacks and how to identify them is a small cost to bear as opposed to spending a hefty sum to recover from an attack.
+Training employees about the different kinds of cyber attacks and how to identify them is a small cost, rather than spending a hefty sum to recover from an attack.

-Regularly test out the system and conduct tabletop exercises
+Regularly test the system and conduct tabletop exercises

 A system is only good when it works.
 You must periodically perform test runs and TableTop eXercises (TTX) of the cyber resilient system that you have put in place.
-This ensures that everything is working as expected and there are no loopholes or dead ends.
-Use a third-party cyber security specialist to conduct a fire drill and TTX so that you can effectively determine where the gaps lie.
+This ensures everything is working as expected, and there are no loopholes or dead ends.
+Use a third-party cyber security specialist to conduct a fire drill and TTX, so that you can effectively determine where the gaps lie.